Novaline-product-dev/Blender/Wikipedia Network/Readme.md

  source activate python2.7
  python wikiextractor/WikiExtractor.py -o wiki_html --no-templates enwiki-latest-pages-articles.xml.bz2
  ```
- This will make a folder called `wiki_html` and inside will be many folders starting with `AA` and `AB` that have Wikipedia articles in an HTML-like format.
+ This takes a _long time_.
+This will make a folder called `wiki_html` and inside will be many folders starting with `AA` and `AB` and so forth that have Wikipedia articles in an HTML-like format.

 3. Use `filename_list_generator.py`